zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**
   The registration attempt from ZWED0109I has succeeded.
-  Before the server starts it registers all the *_plugin identifier_* with the App server and installed them.
+  Before the server starts it registers all the *_plugin identifier_* with the App server and installs them.

   **Action:**